ANYbotics/gnome-shell-ping-monitor-applet/README.md

 [Firefox](https://addons.mozilla.org/en-US/firefox/addon/gnome-shell-integration/) or
 [Opera](https://addons.opera.com/en/extensions/details/gnome-shell-integration/).

-Note: If you're using Firefox 52 or later, [you will also need to install `chrome-gnome-shell`](https://blogs.gnome.org/ne0sight/2016/12/25/how-to-install-gnome-shell-extensions-with-firefox-52/).
+> Note: If you're using Firefox 52 or later, [you will also need to install `chrome-gnome-shell`](https://blogs.gnome.org/ne0sight/2016/12/25/how-to-install-gnome-shell-extensions-with-firefox-52/).
 The instructions are available [on the GNOME wiki](https://wiki.gnome.org/Projects/GnomeShellIntegrationForChrome/Installation#Ubuntu_Linux).

+> Note: If you're using Gnome 3.2 checkout the branch `gnome-3.2`.

 #### Browser installation